User guide

 Adding quality checks to the application

-Quality rules can be stored in yaml
+Quality rules can be stored in a yaml

 or json

 file.
-Below an example yaml
+Below is an example yaml

 - criticality: error